-(6) The Holders of the Class 1M-2 Notes can exchange all or part of that Class for proportionate interests in the Exchangeable Notes, and vice versa.
-Additionally, the Holders of the Class 1M-2A Notes, Class 1M-2B Notes and/or Class 1M-2C Notes can exchange all or part of those Classes for proportionate interests in the RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
+(6) The Holders of Class 1M-2 Notes and Holders of Class 2M-2 Notes may exchange all or part of those Classes for proportionate interests in the related Exchangeable Notes, and vice versa.
+Additionally, the Holders of the Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes, Class 2M-2A Notes, Class 2M-2B Notes and/or Class 2M-2C Notes may exchange all or part of those Classes for proportionate interests in the related RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
 Certain Classes of related RCR Notes may further be exchanged for proportionate interests in other Classes of RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
-Of the Exchangeable Notes and the RCR Notes, only the Class 1M-2 Notes are Offered Notes.
+Of the Exchangeable Notes and the RCR Notes, only the Class 1M-2 Notes and Class 2M-2 Notes are Offered Notes.